irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Success criteria**:

-Machine learning criteria: prediction root mean square error (RMSE) lower than 10% of the range of the actual values in the test set.
+- Machine learning criteria: prediction root mean square error (RMSE) lower than 10% of the range of the actual values in the test set.

-Business criteria:
+- Business criteria:

 ## Backlog
 **Develop Theme**:
--   **Break themes down into epics**: Break themes down into a set of work plans - larger chunks of work with a common objective.
+**Epics**: Break themes down into a set of work plans - larger chunks of work with a common objective.
 -   **Write stories**: Units of work that make up an epic.
 These are concrete activities that can be completed in an estimable amount of time.
 -   **Split stories into backlog and icebox**
     -   Backlog is the set of planned stories that can be prioritized.